tomcam/ec2-linuxami-adduser/README.md

-* Return to the EC2 instance, where you are logged in as the new user, and append the contents of the clipboard to the `.ssh/authorized_keys` file, something like this.
+* Return to the EC2 instance, where you are logged in as the new user, and append the contents of the clipboard to the `.ssh/authorized_keys` file, something like what you see below.

 ### Warning